 Reallocating or raising the alcohol tax is a new way to provide funding for mental health and addiction treatment.
-Additionally, research shows that an increase in alcohol taxes or the cost of alcoholic beverages causes a decrease in underage consumption and adult highrisk drinking.
+Additionally, research shows that an increase in alcohol taxes or the cost of alcoholic beverages causes a decrease in underage consumption and adult high-risk drinking.
 Increased taxes also lead to a decrease in alcohol-related traffic crashes, violent crimes and cases of liver cirrhosis.

 Alcohol taxes have not been raised in Indiana since 1981.
-Adjusting for inflation, the average Indiana beer tax in 2000 was one-third of the beer tax in 1968.
+Adjusting for inflation, the average Indiana beer tax in 2024 is 84% less than the beer tax in 1968."
 The more the price is increased, the greater the impact on underage drinking.
 Indiana is losing millions of dollars in revenue each year that the tax remains the same, resulting in inadequate funding for the enforcement of alcohol laws and the prevention and treatment of alcohol abuse.